 There should be room for love

 Men and women are different.
 And there are certain behavioral patterns that are more commonly found in one vs. the other gender (partially purely due to evolutionary reasons) — but this can never provide an excuse for compromising behavior.
-Nonetheless, I actually believe there can even be a place for romance in a work setting.
+Nonetheless, I do believe there can be a place for romance in a work setting.
 After all, we all know of the happy couple that met at the office.
 But a line is certainly crossed when sexual desires or gender bias impede the ability of another person to conduct business or feel respected as a human being.

 What exactly defines inappropriate behavior then?
 This a blurry line, and to complicate things, it can mean very different things to different people.

 I believe the following to be a general rule of thumb: If you would be mortified if your behavior was exposed on social media, it probably was not appropriate…